So you’re probably wondering how credit cards work and why people use them so much for purchases?

 It might make it sound like having a credit card is hard work, but don’t let that stop you.

-When used responsibly, credit cards are not only the most convenient way to pay: They can also be rewarding, unlocking airline miles to help you travel the world on a budget or a percentage of cash back on all your purchases.
+When used responsibly, credit cards are not only the most convenient way to pay: They can also be rewarding, unlocking airline miles or giving you cash back.
+If you’re interested, here are the best airline rewards credit cards to help you travel the world on a budget or a percentage of cash back on all your purchases.

 You can also benefit from other bonuses like rental car insurance and trip cancellation insurance – not to mention unlimited cashback rewards.

-They can also help you if you are a new up and coming entrepreneur trying to get your business off the ground and need a business credit card to help out with cash flow.
+They can also help you if you are a new up and coming entrepreneur trying to get your business off the ground.
+Here are the best small business credit cards to help out with cash flow.